xwmario/Warez/README.md

 - [Shadowsocks](https://shadowsocks.org/) - A secure socks5 proxy, designed to protect your Internet traffic.

 ## File Sharing Tools
+- [aria2](https://aria2.github.io/) - aria2 is a lightweight multi-protocol & multi-source command-line download utility.
+- [CrossFTP](https://www.crossftp.com/ftp-client.htm) - CrossFTP makes it extremely simple to manage the FTP related tasks.
+- [D-lan](http://www.d-lan.net/) - A free LAN file sharing software.
 - [DBREE](https://dbr.ee/) - DBREE is a simplistic and easy way to upload and share any type of file.
+- [File & Image Uploader](http://z-o-o-m.eu/) - The most comprehensive program to upload files and images to different file-/image-hoster.
 - [FilePizza](https://file.pizza/) - Free peer-to-peer file transfers in your browser.
+- [Filezilla](https://filezilla-project.org/) - The free & open source (S)FTP solution.
+- [Flareget](https://flareget.com/) - Full featured, multi-threaded download manager and accelerator.
 - [Fopnu](https://fopnu.com/) - Fopnu is a new and decentralized network tool to share files over P2P.
+- [Mega](https://mega.nz/#sync) - Easy automated syncing between your computers and your MEGA cloud drive.
+- [Meiga](https://meiga.igalia.com/) - A tool that makes possible to share selected local directories via web.
+- [nextCloud](https://nextcloud.com/) - An actively maintained fork of ownCloud, a suite of client-server software for creating and using file hosting services.
+- [NitroShare](https://nitroshare.net/) - Cross-Platform network file transfer application.
+- [OnionShare](https://onionshare.org/) - Securely and anonymously share a file of any size.
+- [ownCloud](https://owncloud.com/client/) - The goal of ownCloud is to give you access to your files wherever you are.
+- [PushBullet for desktop](https://sidneys.github.io/pb-for-desktop/) - The missing Desktop application for Pushbullet.
+- [PushBullet](https://www.pushbullet.com/) - Pushbullet connects your devices, making them feel like one.
+- [Quazaa](https://sourceforge.net/projects/quazaa/) - A cross platform multi-network peer-to-peer (P2P) file-sharing client.
+- [Seafile](https://www.seafile.com/en/home/) - Seafile is an enterprise file hosting platform with high reliability and performance.
+Put files on your own server.
+Sync and share files across different devices, or access all the files as a virtual disk.
+- [SpiderOak](https://spideroak.com/) - Real-time collaboration for teams and businesses that care about privacy.
+- [Syncthing](https://syncthing.net/) - Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized.
+- [Teamviewer](https://www.teamviewer.com/ ) - PC remote control/remote access software, free for personal use.
+- [Tixati](https://www.tixati.com/) - Freeware, advanced featured torrent client, a web user interface is included.
 - [uds - Unlimited Google Drive Storage by splitting binary files into base64](https://github.com/stewartmcgown/uds) - Open source utility to split your files into babse64 parts which are small enough to be uploaded to Google Doc's.
+- [uGet](https://ugetdm.com/) - A download manager that can monitor the clipboard for downloadable links, and can create a list of downloads, and run them in parallel.
+- [Vuze](https://www.vuze.com) - Bittorrent Client is an end-to-end software application for all your torrent needs.
+- [Wormhole](https://github.com/warner/magic-wormhole) - get arbitrary-sized files and directories (or short pieces of text) from one computer to another safely.

 ## Stream Synchronisation
 - [/r/Movie_Club](https://www.reddit.com/r/Movie_Club) - Where you can get together with strangers and watch a great movie every week!